lmb-freiburg/freihand/README.md

 # New:exclamation:
 An extendend version of this dataset, with calibration data and multiple-views, is released in [HanCo](https://lmb.informatik.uni-freiburg.de/projects/contra-hand/).
+Due to ungoing problems with the Codalab evaluation server we have decided to release the evaluation split annotations publicly on our [dataset page](https://lmb.informatik.uni-freiburg.de/resources/datasets/FreihandDataset.en.html).

 # Basic setup